microsoft/react-native-windows-samples/docs/IReactModuleBuilder-api-windows.md

-## Description
 Builds native modules inside of React native code based on the provided meta-data.
-See [Native Modules](native-modules.md) for more usage information.
+See [Native Modules](native-module) for more usage information.